 The main Alpine countries, therefore, are Austria, Switzerland, France, Italy and Germany.
 With all due respect, I won’t count Lichtenstein or Monaco as major Alpine countries because they are just so tiny.
 From the hiking perspective Slovenia is, in my opinion, also borderline major for now but from what I hear they are making a really big effort to increase Alpine tourism there and the things I hear are good.
 I’ve never been but will for sure.

 The Alps are also the highest mountains in Europe, Mont Blanc at the French Italian border being the highest peak, towering at 4810 meters (15781 ft).
-Overall there are about a hundred peaks over 4000 meters (13123 ft).
-I couldn’t find a count of peaks over 3000 meters but there must be hundreds.
+Overall there are 128 peaks over 4000 meters (13123 ft) (List in Wikipedia here).
+The peak count for mountains over 3000, according to Wikipedia is 537.

 Yes, there are a lot of really awesome places in the world to go.
 I know this will be a simplification but there are several points why I think the Alps positively differ from a lot of other mountain ranges you can hike.
 I’m not even going to try to do a head to head comparison of different mountains because they all have their charms, but will list some things why for me the Alps are especially appealing: